soukoku/ntwain/README.markdown

 Info
 --------------------------------------
 This is a dotnet library created to work with [TWAIN](http://twain.org/) interface.
-This project follows these general goals:
+This project has these features:

 * Targets latest TWAIN version (2.3 at the moment)
 * Supports all the TWAIN functions in the spec
-* Eventally work on platforms other than Windows (I can dream)
+* Hosts internal message loop so no need to hook into application UI thread

-The solution contains sample projects in winforms, wpf, and even (gasp!) console.
+The solution contains tester projects in winform, wpf, and even (gasp!) console.
 A nuget package is also [available here](https://www.nuget.org/packages/ntwain)

 Using the lib